 J. Academic accommodation for students with disabilities

-Students seeking special accommodation with regard to course evaluation, such as exam deferral and extensions to deadlines, should consult with the Student Accomodation Office, or the Associate Dean or Assistant Dean, Academic as soon as possible and before an exam is scheduled to be written or an assignment is due.
+Students seeking special accommodation with regard to course evaluation, such as exam deferral and extensions to deadlines, should consult with the Student Accomodation Office, or the Associate Dean, Academic as soon as possible and before an exam is scheduled to be written or an assignment is due.
 Requests for special accommodation for reasons such as illness or personal circumstances will require an application to the Studies Committee, or to the Student Accomodation Office, depending on the circumstances.

 Students wishing to discuss arrangements for in-class study assistance should see the Faculty Advisor to Students with Disabilities.